alanjoyce/overworldmap/_posts/2012-10-02-Chernarus-Map-Collection.md

 To combat this, resourceful players have been relying upon PDF maps and Google Maps mashups to find their way around, with some even going so far as to print out poster-sized representations of Chernarus to hang on their walls.

-The folks at Bohemia Interactive have clearly been keeping tabs on these efforts, as they recently released a printed [Chernarus Map Collection]() for $PRICEHERE.
+The folks at Bohemia Interactive have clearly been keeping tabs on these efforts, as they recently released a printed [Chernarus Map Collection](https://store.bistudio.com/chernarus-map-collection) for $14.99.
 This is the same set of maps that you can find in the collector's edition of ARMA II, but offered à la carte from Bohemia's website.

 # What's in the Box

-For your $15, you actually get a bit more than just the map of Chernarus.
-The entire package includes:
+For your $15, you get:

-* Content

-# Using the Map

-Content here.
+* a fold-out map of Chernarus, Sahrani, Takistan, Shapur, and the Proving Grounds
+* 8 postcards featuring Arma II-related artwork